-Previous studies (for example, (27–29)) have sought to construct models of individuals’ social networks using “name generators,” sets of questions designed to solicit information from an individual regarding whom he considers as part of his social network (structure) and the role or importance of that individual (function).
-However, name generator approach can be problematic when respondents have difficulty in recalling information regarding their social networks (15); it is also time consuming, frequently taking several hours for a single interview (30).
+Data collection, however, complicates this type of study.
+The predominant method employed by previous studies (for example, (27–29)) to construct models of individuals’ social networks, called “name generators,” uses sets of interview questions designed to solicit information from an individual regarding whom he considers as part of his social network (structure) and the role or importance of that individual (function).
+The name generator approach can become problematic, however, when respondents have difficulty in recalling information regarding their social networks (15), thus providing information to the researchers that is unknowingly incomplete.
+In addition, the name-generator approach can be time consuming, with data collection interviews frequently taking several hours for a single interview (30) to construct a model of one individual's egocentric social network.

-Online social networking websites (e.g., Facebook and Twitter) provide an alternative method of social network data collection that allow for naturally developing social networks with unambiguous boundaries (thus overcoming respondent recollection issues) (14, 15).
-Data collection is also far less time consuming as data can be retrieved from a centralized computer database in seconds (14, 15).
-(Facebook 2015)(Twitter 2015)(Wall, Macfarlane et al. 2014)(Smith 2011)(Wall, Macfarlane et al. 2014)Lewis (2008) discusses the five defining features of the Facebook dataset (which is used in this study).
+Online social networking websites, such as Facebook and Twitter, provide an alternative source for social network data, the collection of which allows for the delineation of naturally developing social networks with unambiguous boundaries (thus overcoming respondent recollection issues) (14, 15).
+Additionally, as such data is stored in a centralized computer database and in a format that is consistent across all users, social network data can be collected in seconds and with greater structural consistency.
+Thus, data collection is far less time consuming and data quality and consistency is potentially improved as compared to the name generator approach (14, 15).

+In this study, online social network data collection is focused exclusively on users of the social networking site, Facebook.
+With 864 million daily active users, and 1.12 billion monthly active users globally as of September 2014, Facebook is among the world's largest social networking sites (Facebook 2015) (by comparison, Twitter has 284 million monthly active users across the globe as of October 2014).
+(Twitter 2015).
+Facebook enables users to create online profiles (e.g., general demographic, educational, special interest, and geographical information), which is shared with other users.
+As users connect with other individuals, becoming 'friends,' an online model of social relationships and connections is created.
+(Wall, Macfarlane et al. 2014).
+A study by the Pew Research Center found that the primary motivation for the majority of adult users of social networking sites in the United States is "staying in touch with family members," and "staying in touch with current friends and reconnecting with old friends."
+(Smith 2011) It therefore may be reasonable to "suspect that an individual’s online social network structure represents, to some extent, an online model of that individual’s real-life social network structure."
+(Wall, Macfarlane et al. 2014)

+There are also several characteristics of the Facebook dataset, as well as the types of data contained in that dataset, that are particularly relevant to the consideration of socio-spatial influences.
+Lewis et al. (2008) discusses five defining features of the Facebook social network model:

 Naturally Occurring: Facebook data is naturally occurring when downloaded directly from Facebook (i.e. not subject to a respondent recollection ability)